 Next time: low and high tech ways to monitor the feeding station.
 Click here to go to Part 7.

-Our tips, ideas and articles are based on information gathered from thousands of successful lost dog recoveries.
-Any advice or suggestions made by Lost Dogs of Wisconsin/Lost Dogs Illinois is not paid-for professional advice and should be taken at owner’s discretion
+Our tips, ideas, and articles are based on information gathered from thousands of successful lost dog recoveries.
+Any advice or suggestions made by Lost Dogs of Wisconsin/Lost Dogs Illinois is not paid-for professional advice and should be taken at the owner’s discretion